Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz

 \textit{\textbf{J1741+2758}}: Three components over our full frequency range in this pulsar, and its single pulses seem to show little regularity.
 The middle component seems to be a core feature, and its width at just over 2\degr\ gives an orthogonal geometry and a core/outer conal structure.
 The beams show little growth at low frequency as can be seen at 111 MHz \citep{prao}; however, the Kharkiv 20/25-MHz profile \citep{ZVKU13} is clearly scattered.
 The evolution is seen in the LWA observations \citep{KTSD23} down to 50 MHz where the triple structure can be discerned.
 0.1in

-\textit{\textbf{J1746+2245}}: The profiles of this pulsarin the three bands show evidence of both inner and outer conal pairs with the former weaker in the LOFAR band as usual.
+\textit{\textbf{J1746+2245}}: The profiles of this pulsar in the three bands show evidence of both inner and outer conal pairs with the former weaker in the LOFAR band per the usual evolution.
 Fluctuation spectra show features at some 5.3 and 32 $P$.
 The inner cone seems discernible at 149 MHz, but its dimensions cannot be measured reliably.
 We thus model the profiles as having a conal quadruple c{\bf Q} structure, and we note that any core would probably be missed in the resulting geometry because $\beta$ is larger than the core beam halfwidth.
 We see no clear effect of scattering.
 0.1in

 \textit{\textbf{J1746+2540}}: Though the pulsar's profile evolution from single at 1.4 GHz to double at the lower frequencies is usual in the conal single {\bf S$_d$} geometry, here the two lower frequency profiles have the same dimensions, so it seems that a part of the 1.4-GHz profile is missing, perhaps due to moding.
 We have thus modeled the profile as an inner conal double.
 Scattering seems minimal here.
 0.1in